IPC Management Committees

 SMEMA Statistical Subcommittee

 This subcommittee guides the quarterly global statistical program on assembly equipment sales by region and product type.
 The subcommittee is open to all companies that participate in this statistical program.
+It is chaired by Bill Loving, President & CEO, ScanCAD International, Inc.

 The IPC SMEMA Council Counterfeit Parts and Software Subcommittee